 § 140.60.50 Continuing Education Certification Process Stage Description 1 The CO completes all or part of the biennial continuing education training requirement.
 2 The CO notifies the PLO that the continuing education requirement for a certification level is met or partially met.
 3 The PLO confirms the completion of the required training.
-4 The PLO enters the new biennial certification date into the InfoWeb Procurement Delegation System.
+4 The PLO ensures that the training information including relevant dates is entered into the InfoWeb Procurement Delegation System.